victorliu1231/ProcessingGroupLab/README.md

 Isabella - Made second ball class with a different form of bouncing, added Collideable, minor bug fixes as well

 Minjun - Made a second ball image that was randomly chosen as the ball.
+I don't know what else to add and I found that the skill level resulted in the differences of code produced.
+I tried to make an effort to contribute.